 Read about how Lactalis Australia, in partnership with Booth Transport, have been able to drive strong sustainability gains and environmental outcomes

-The Dairy Code of Conduct (Dairy Code) came into effect on 1 January 2020 and aims to improve the transparency of trading arrangements between dairy farmers and those buying milk.
+The Dairy Code of Conduct (Dairy Code) came into effect on 1 January 2020, aiming to improve the transparency of trading arrangements between dairy farmers and those buying milk.

 The Dairy Code sets out mandatory elements in supply contracts.
 It requires processors that intend to purchase milk during the next financial year to publicly publish standard forms of milk supply agreements (MSAs) on their website before 2pm on 1 June each year, including minimum milk pricing.